portfedh/portfedh/README.md

 This is my [leetcode.](https://leetcode.com/portfedh/)

 - ⛏🔧 I’m currently working on:
+    - Understanding closures in Javascript 🤔
     - A telegram bot to remind people of recurring work tasks.
     - Automating financial reports to analyze companies using a value investing approach.
     - Automating email reports and followup material for my day to day work.